KE-Johnston1/m365-support-and-troubleshooting-/onedrive/sync-issues.md

 “I click sync but nothing happens.”

 Steps taken
-Check if library has more than 300k items
+Check if the library has more than 300k items
-Confirm user has permission to the site
+Confirm the user has permission to the site
 Clear OneDrive cache
-Sync library through OneDrive online
+Sync the library through OneDrive online
 Library appears in File Explorer

 Scenario
-Known Folder Move fails with error about existing files
+Known Folder Move fails due to existing files

 What the user reports
 “I can’t back up my Desktop because of existing files.”